henryhall897/wikimesh/home/public/self-hosted.md

 title: Self Hosted
 description: Everything to Know About Self Hosting a homelab
 published: true
-date: 2025-11-05T04:15:49.885Z
+date: 2025-11-05T04:18:27.911Z
 tags: public, selfhosted
 editor: markdown
 dateCreated: 2025-11-05T04:13:34.901Z
 ---

-🏠 Self-Hosted
+# Self-Hosted
-Everything You Need to Know About Running Your Own Homelab
+## Everything You Need to Know About Running Your Own Homelab

-Self-hosting is about taking control of your digital environment — running your own services, managing your own infrastructure, and learning by building.
+Self-hosting is about taking control of your digital environment — running your own services, managing your own infrastructure, maintaining your privacy, and learning by building.

 This section of WikiMesh serves as a comprehensive introduction for anyone who wants to host, document, and share their own stack as part of the federated WikiMesh network.

-🌐 Why Self-Host?
+## Why Self-Host?

 Self-hosting isn’t just about privacy or independence — it’s about understanding the systems you rely on.
-By running your own stack, you gain:
+### By running your own stack, you gain:

-Full data ownership — no vendor lock-in or third-party analytics.
+* Full data ownership — no vendor lock-in or third-party analytics.

-Customizability — tailor services to your workflow and security standards.
+* Customizability — tailor services to your workflow and security standards.

-Educational value — every deployment teaches networking, storage, automation, and maintenance.
+* Educational value — every deployment teaches networking, storage, automation, and maintenance.

-Resilience — when you host it, you control uptime, backups, and recovery.
+* Resilience — when you host it, you control uptime, backups, and recovery.

 The Self-Hosted section of WikiMesh is a guidebook and community knowledge base for builders, tinkerers, and system owners who want to do it right.

-🧩 Key Building Blocks
+## Key Building Blocks

 Self-hosting isn’t one topic — it’s a system of systems.
 The following high-level categories form the foundation of any serious homelab or self-hosted platform.

-⚙️ Infrastructure
+### Infrastructure

 Your backbone — covering compute, networking, storage, and security.
 Topics include: